GStreamer/gstreamer/markdown/application-development/advanced/pipeline-manipulation.md

 The above algorithm works when the source pad is blocked, i.e. when there is dataflow in the pipeline.
-If there is no dataflow, there is also no point in changing the element (just yet) so this algorithm can be used in the PAUSED state as well.
+If there is no dataflow, there is also no point in changing the element (just yet) so this algorithm can be used in the `PAUSED` state as well.

-Let show you how this works with an example.
-This example changes the video effect on a simple pipeline every second.
+This example changes the video effect on a simple pipeline once per
+second:

 ``` c
 #include <gst/gst.h>

 static gchar *opt_effects = NULL;